tomasantunes/main-wiki2/Daily Journal/file241.md

 I have a dentist appointment in two days even though my pain has disappeared.
 Still it's a good idea to go there.
 Today I'll have to buy lunch at the vending machine and after work I can't forget to go the supermarket.

 I need to find some way to put my to-do list on the mobile phone.

+Actually, using the mobile sucks.
+I'm going to put my notebook on the pocket.